Historical Syntax (HS) is a new peer-reviewed open access online section of the Linguistic Society of America's flagship journal, Language.

 The section is now accepting submissions!
 Papers that combine philological expertise with insights from linguistic theory are particularly welcome, though no particular theory or framework will be given precedence.
 Read the official call for papers.

-To submit a manuscript, please follow the general guidelines for contributors to Language.
-Manuscripts for publication should be sent to the editorial office, marked clearly as a submission for the Historical Syntax section.
+To submit a manuscript, please visit our online submissions portal and follow the guidelines there, making sure you submit to the Historical Syntax online-only section.
 The editorial process for Language will be followed, with double-blind review of manuscripts by expert reviewers.
 The associate editors welcome inquiries about possible article topics.

 In cases where submissions relate to a specific language or language family, at least one of the reviewers will be a specialist in that area whenever possible; likewise, at least one of the reviewers will normally work within the same theoretical framework as the author, even in cases of submissions in minority frameworks.